friction2d/friction2d.github.io/_drafts/friction-094.md

   * Scrolling on the timeline now supports modifiers `CTRL` and `SHIFT`
     * `CTRL` + `wheel` will now scale in/out the frame range as if you used the scrollbar
     * `SHIFT` + `wheel` will now pan the frame range as if you used the scrollbar
-    * Without a modifier it works as before, scroll up/down
 * Font widget bugfixes
   * Fixed regressions introduced in earlier releases
 * Removed more legacy code